How to Get More Freelance Design Work – A Letter From Your Prospective Client

 As a freelancer, it’s not your job to convince prospects to buy from you.
 However, it is your job to get your previous customers to convince your prospective customers to buy from you.

 Prospective clients are looking for social proof.
 They want to know who else you’ve worked for, or know, and what type of results you got for them.
+Also read this article Dodging Difficult Clients: Warning Signs & How to Deal with Unrealistic Clients.

 This can easily be done through testimonials, case studies, and even name dropping.